 Sunshine Coast, QLD

 And as completion of the Sunshine Coast International Airport in 2020 nears, the Coast will be opened up to international markets.
-The $1 billion submarine cable will further enhance the process.
+The International Broadband Network (a submarine cable connection to Asia) will further enhance the process.

 This report covers the suburbs and towns of Alexandra Headlands, Birtinya, Bli Bli, Buderim, Caloundra West, Coolum Beach, Currimundi, Doonan, Golden Beach, Kawana, Little Mountain, Marcoola, Maroochydore, Mooloolaba, Mount Coolum, Nambour, Noosa Heads, Noosaville, Palmwoods, Parrearra, Pelican Waters, Peregian Beach, Peregian Springs, Sippy Downs, Sunrise Beach, Sunshine Beach, Tewantin, Twin Waters, Warana, Woombye and Wurtulla.